project-lux/lux-middletier/test/endpoints/IMPLEMENTATION_SUMMARY.md

 All files have been validated for syntax errors using VS Code's error checking.
 The implementation maintains the existing functionality while adding the new flexible interface.

 To test the implementation:
-1. Use default sample data: `npm run create:templates`
+1. Use default sample data: `npm run create:tests`
-2. Use CSV data: `npm run create:templates -- --data-source=./sample-search-tests.csv`
+2. Use CSV data: `npm run create:tests -- --data-source=./sample-search-tests.csv`
-3. Check generated Excel files in the `templates/` directory
+3. Check generated Excel files in the `configs/` directory